kvabakoma/kvabakoma/README.md

 I'm also the founder of [Kvaba Interactive](https://kvaba.com).

+Since 2023 I've joined Commerzbank as a Chapter Lead in the CICD Cluster.

 -----

 If you'd like to reach me (I'm always looking for new interesting projects), drop me a line: